Staff Writer

 The Layflat Planner from ola

-Now based in Bristol, Katy Goutefangea founded ola in spring 2014 out of the need for a practical, reliable, and simple tool which would still inspire its user to contemplate and create.
+Now based in Bristol, Katy Goutefangea founded ola in the spring of 2014 out of the need for a practical, reliable, and simple tool which would still inspire its users to contemplate and create.
 Following her time in art school and as a printmaker, Goutefangea found herself with quite the collection of sketchbooks.
 However, not one struck the right balance of practicality and beauty.
 In response, she created ola’s signature product — the sustainably made Layflat notebook.

 The Layflat notebook has since dropped in planner form, and it is a thing of beauty.
 Simple, sleek, and undated, ola’s A5 planner can be slotted into any bag or laptop case — and also comes in a more handy A6 size.
 As well as the gorgeous designs (check out the limited edition Enid print), the minimalist pages are perfect for anyone who might get easily overwhelmed as they encourage compartmentalisation of the months, weeks, and days ahead.